 Clock and control

 One obvious missing component from the GBA zone is the clock crystal.
 Instead there is a clock crystal labelled 33WKSS4BT connected to GBS-DOL.
 This appears to be a 33.554432MHz Kinseki crystal, which is 8x the normal GBA crystal frequency.
-I reckon that GBS-DOL does a clock division down and outputs to the GBA CPU.
+It's likely GBS-DOL does a clock division and outputs to the GBA CPU.